bananijohn/wgit/README.md

 # wgit
-the stupid git updater written in bash
+a tool to enhance your git usage written purely in bash